ucan-wg/spec/README.md

 ## 2.2 Action

 An action possible on some resource.
 Each action MAY have its own semantics.
-They MAY be unary, support a heirarchy, be monotone, patrial orders, and so on.
+They MAY be unary, support a hierarchy, be monotone, partial orders, and so on.
 These MAY be general and applicable to many kinds of resource, or tied to a specific one.

 For instance, `wnfs/APPEND` is an action for Webnative filesystem paths.
 The action `wnfs/OVERWRITE` also implies the ability to append.
 Email has no such tiered relationship.
 One can `email/SEND`, but there is no concept of a ”super send”.